TheE7Player/CSEV2/README.md

 | requests| 2.25.1 |
 | PyYAML| 5.3.1 |

-Or you can reference the text help given above from `requirements.txt` which contains the same packages from above:
+Or you can reference the text given above from `requirements.txt` which contains the same packages from above:

 > Make sure you have the PATH set before running this command
+>
 > If you have multiple versions installed, you need to find the pip.exe directly
+>
 > Change the `requirements.txt` to the correct pathing where you saved it

 ```